 The Livability Lab is the catalyst event for bringing all sectors - business, education, health, neighborhood associations, faith-based organizations, non-profit, government, and more - in the Muskegon community together to address strengths and areas of concern regarding our overall livability index.
 Together we'll apply new skills that support positive systems change.

 The 100-day Challenge is like the R&D, or research and development phase, that businesses use to successfully introduce new products and services.
 A place to be creative, take risks, think differently, get client feedback, and review and refine the process.

-Local coaches, trained by Michigan State University's ABLe Change leaders, will be part of the Challenge Team process at the Lab, and will guide with proven techniques and skills that help move the conversation forward and spark creative ideas and solutions.
+Local coaches, trained by Michigan State University's ABLe Change leaders, are an ongoing part of the Challenge Team process at the Lab, and will guide with proven techniques and skills that help move the conversation forward and spark creative ideas and solutions.

-It's important that we hear from as many people as possible, anyone who lives, works, and plays in Muskegon County, to get a true representation of our strengths and our areas of concern.
+It's important that we have participation from as many people as possible, anyone who lives, works, and plays in Muskegon County, to get a true representation of our community.